niklaushirt/cp4waiops-deployer/doc/Techzone_get_environment.md

 <div style="page-break-after: always;"></div>

 * Cloud Pak for Watson AIOps has learned the normal, good patterns for logs coming from the applications.
-The Story contains a **Log Anomaly** that has been detected in the ratings service that cannot acces the mysql database.
+The Incident contains a **Log Anomaly** that has been detected in the ratings service that cannot acces the mysql database.

 ![image](./demo/image.064.png)